mui/material-ui/docs/src/pages/getting-started/learn/learn-es.md

 ## Proyectos de Ejemplo

-[ Alojamos algunos proyectos de ejemplo ](/getting-started/example-projects/) proporcionando la infraestructura necesaria para desarrollar y desplegar sitios web en React.
+There are [some example projects](/getting-started/example-projects/) available, providing the infrastructure needed to develop and deploy websites in React.

 ## Templates

-We have a [selection of basic templates](/getting-started/templates/) to help you get started building your app.
+This [selection of basic templates](/getting-started/templates/) will help you get started building your app.

 ## Recursos recomendados

 Cuando comienzas a aprender Material-UI, puedes encontrar publicaciones en blogs, libros y cursos en video de terceros más útiles que la documentación oficial.
-Mantenemos una lista de recursos comúnmente recomendados, algunos de los cuales son gratuitos.
+Here are some recommended resources, some of which are free.

 ### Gratis